Daivame Kaithozham K. Kumar Akanam

-Daivame Kaithozham K. Kumar Akanam is a 2018 Indian Malayalam-language film written and directed by Salim Kumar.
+Daivame Kaithozham K. Kumar Akanam is a 2018 Indian Malayalam-language comedy drama fantasy time travel film written and directed by Salim Kumar.
 It stars Jayaram and Anusree, and also features Salim Kumar, Sreenivasan, Nedumudi Venu, Harisree Ashokan, Anjali Nair, and Pradeep Kottayam.
 The film revolves around how the lives of K. Krishna Kumar (Jayaram) and his wife Nirmala (Anusree) go for a toss after lord almighty enters their house.
 This film is credited as 500th film appearance of Nedumudi Venu.

 Plot

 The movie begins with the narration that God is planning to visit earth in order to study the humans closely and has sent his personal secretary Mayadathan to enquire about a suitable house for him to stay in.
 They choose the home of K. Kumar/ Krishna Kumar to stay for the duration of their visit, as he is the only person on earth who has never troubled god by praying for his needs.

 God and Mayadathan arrive in Kerala and arrives at K Kumar's house.
 They are welcomed by the entire village and starts living at Krishna Kumar's house.

 The next morning they see how life is for Krishna Kumar and his wife Nirmala.
 Kumar is the Panchayath Secretary and spends his time wandering around, while Nirmala spends all her time toiling in the kitchen and doing the household works.
 Also, Krishna Kumar is a loafer who needs his wife to do everything for him and yet doesn't appreciate it and often finds fault with her.
 This leads to constant bickering among the couple.

 During one such fight, Nirmala and Krishna Kumar challenge each other to exchange their roles to prove whether men or women are stronger.
 God tries to dissuade them from this attempt and warns them that there would be dire consequences to this game.
 But both Nirmala and Krishna Kumar are adamant.
 So God allows them to do as they want.